init0-hack8/.github/profile/README.md

 ## 🧠 What is Sensy?

-**init0-sentinel** is a multi-platform AI-powered post analysis and audience simulation tool built to help:
+**Sensy** is a multi-platform AI-powered post analysis and audience simulation tool built to help:
 - Brands 📢
 - Influencers 🎥
 - Researchers 📊